rhwendt/archer/index.md

 # archer
-A arch linux installing playbook
+An arch linux installing playbook

 ## Arch ISO settings
 **do not forget this step or packages wont install**